amicoleo/amicoleo.github.io/README.md

 TODO
 -------
++ faster image change - OK
++ centralize image for mobile - OK
++ on mobile view make text left/right margin same of the menu margins

++ when showing the text, opening the about and then closing it, the scrollbar appear

++ Left align everything (also CV, Twitter, Email)
++ Add to the bottom

+Website design.....Tim Wan
+Development........Leonardo Amico

++ Put link to Tim
++ When refreshing the about page, there's no about anymore

++ Change the title of the "Museum of The Future... " to "Museum of Future..."

++ more fluid effect when scrolling the text on touch devices

 + change color on link:active (light blue) - OK
 + make sure its possible to touch buttons on my phone - OK